 The two deeps and medium super are made of pine.
 They have "under cut" handles on all sides for slip free handling.
 The joints are rabbeted, glued with waterproof glue, and screwed.
 We prime and paint the supers to give them additional protection from the sun and weather.

 Note the frame holder on top of the right side of the medium super.
 It keeps the bees safe and the frame clean, while you are inspecting the hive.

 In the foreground of the picture is the entrance reducer.
 It is used to limit the opening when the hive is weak and during cold weather.
 It has two size openings.
 To change from one to the other, you just rotate the bar.

-Each deep super comes with 10 wooden frames that are assembled with glue and 2 nails in each corner.
+Each deep super comes with 10 wooden frames.
 The foundation is plastic with a bees wax coating to help the bees draw out the comb quicker.
 The medium super has 9 frames, but of course they are smaller to collect the honey.
 If you space the 9 frames evenly in the super the bees will draw deeper comb, which is easier to uncap at harvest time.
 The reason the medium super is smaller will become apparent when you collect the honey.
 The deep frames with pollen and brood are lighter than the honey frames, when they're full of honey!